 In general, the appeal process can take some time, so it may be preferable to submit a revised scheme to the Council.
-You may wish to make use of our pre-application/post-decision advice service prior to submitting a revised scheme.
+You may wish to make use of our Pre-application advice service prior to submitting a revised scheme.

-If an applicant is aggrieved by the decision of the District Planning Authority to refuse an application, or grant planning permission subject to conditions, they may appeal against the decision to the Planning Inspectorate.
+If an applicant is aggrieved by the decision of the Local Planning Authority to refuse an application, or grant planning permission subject to conditions, they may appeal against the decision to the Planning Inspectorate.
 The Planning Inspectorate is a Government organisation and is totally independent from the Council and the applicant.